49 Different Types of Saws and Their Uses – Which is Right For You?

 20. Manual pole saw

-This beast of convenience is basically a folding or pruning saw on the end of a long stick.
-It allows you to reach high places for light to medium duty branch and brush cutting.
+This beast of convenience is a folding or pruning saw on the end of a long stick.
+It allows you to reach high places for light to medium-duty branch and brush cutting.
 The manual pole saw will give you a solid workout.
 Most people are now investing in gas or electric pole saws.

 A circular saw is the power tool version of the hand saw.
 Portable circular saws are one of the most convenient ways to bring the utility of a table saw to work on-site.
-They allow for ripping and crosscutting woods of all types safely and easily and have long been a standby of carpenters and construction workers because of their lightweight and portability.
+They allow for ripping and crosscutting wood and have long been a standby for carpenters and construction workers because of their lightweight and portability.

-By changing to different blade types, you can easily use a circular saw for metal, stone, or ceramics as well.
+By changing to different blade types, you can easily use a circular saw for metal, stone, or ceramics.

 The centerpiece of any well-outfitted woodshop as well as a fixture on many construction and remodeling job sites, table saws know no equal in the power saw world.
 Consisting of a circular saw blade powered by an electric motor and featuring stable guides, they provide the fastest and most accurate way to make repeated cuts.